Pairing the Beers of Chimay with Craft Chocolate

 Dorée (gold label)

 Dorée is Chimay’s lightest beer, and it has only recently been released here in the U.S. Dorée is a Patersbier (“fathers’ beer”), a relatively low alcohol beer consumed by the monks during their daily meals.
 This 4.8% ABV example is spiced, and though Chimay does not share the specific spices they include, it’s pretty obvious coriander is the dominant addition, and there seems to be some orange peel in there as well.
 As both of these spices are commonly used in Belgian Witbier, Dorée is very similar in flavor profile to that style.
-Dorée has notrs of peppery coriander, background orange peel, and gentle pear with some lightly toasty malt flavors.
+Dorée has notes of peppery coriander, background orange peel, and gentle pear with some lightly toasty malt flavors.

 Dorée is a fairly delicate beer, so it needs a laid-back dance partner on the chocolate side.
-Caramelized white chocolate provides an easy complementary option, but I opted to scale up just a bit to Manoa Haupia Coconut, a 60% cacao dark milk Hawaiian bar made with coconut.
+Caramelized white chocolate provides an easy complementary option, but I opted to scale up just a bit to Manoa Haupia Coconut, a 60% cacao dark milk bar made with coconut.
 Coriander has a light coconut note to it, and this bar pulls that forward without losing the spice.
 The soft fruit notes from the Belgian fermentation also harmonize nicely with the tropical coconut, and the silky smooth dark milk chocolate pulls out some of the toasty notes from the malt.
 For a subtle variation, you could also pair with Manoa’s Mai’a Banana bar of the same percentage.

 Première (red label)